pgxn/pgxnclient/docs/usage.rst

 loaded in the order in which they are specified in the ``provides`` section of the ``META.json`` file.

+If a *SCHEMA* is specified, the extensions are loaded in the provided schema.
+Note that if ``CREATE EXTENSION`` is used, the schema is directly supported;
+otherwise the ``.sql`` script loaded will be patched to create the objects in the provided schema (a confirmation will be asked before attempting loading).

 .. _'provides' section: http://pgxn.org/spec/#provides